 These volunteers are making short videos on TikTok and Instagram to explain their part in the vaccine effort.

-Dr Mohan Sekeram is a Nhs General Practioner in Merton, Southwest London.
+Dr Mohan Sekeram is a NHS General Practioner in Southwest London.
 He is currently a regional lead for Personalised Care supporting individuals make decisions around what matters to them.
 This has been invaluable during current times in addressing concerns of our community.

 Mohan has been involved in the vaccination roll in his local borough and in particular coordinating the volunteers.
 He has worked regularly in the vaccination hubs and involved in many webinars educating local community around vaccine facts.
 Mohan has also co-ordinated community outreach clinics to increase uptake.

 Mohan loves spending time with his family and enjoys many sports.
 He is a keen runner and support AFC Wimbledon.

 Dr Paul F. McKay is a Senior Fellow at Imperial College in London who designed, made and tested Imperial’s self-amplifying RNA Covid-19 vaccine.
 Paul has worked in the vaccine development field for almost 30 years, completing his PhD at Imperial College and postdoctoral training at Harvard Medical School.
 His focus is studying the immune response to vaccine candidates, aiming to enhance or tailor the immunity to increase vaccine efficacy and creating new vaccines to various infectious diseases.